mozilla/awsboxen/README.rst

   * status of the stack
   * any "outputs" declared in the CloudFormation config
   * eventually this will report the deployed version of the code

-**awsboxen freeze [--profile=PROFILE] [<box>...]**

-Generate the frozen awsbox AMIs for all declared boxen, or for just the boxen named on the command-line.
-This may be useful if you want to use awsboxen for development, then plug the AMIs into some other system for final production deployent.

 **awsboxen teardown <name>**